cblevins/sp25-data/_pages/schedule.md

 In Class:

-- 💻 Pandas Practice II
+- 💻 Pandas Practice III

 Due this week: